Strengths

 Out of 78,000 Belbin profiles, only 17.7% showed a coherent match between self-view and colleague feedback.
 Most people believe they know themselves well.
-The data says otherwise — and that gap is where every serious team development project should start.7.7% showed a coherent match between self-view and colleague feedback.
-Most people believe they know themselves well.
-The data says otherwise.
-That gap is where real development starts — and where most people stop looking.
+The data says otherwise — and that gap is where every serious team development project should start.

 Date